vuejs/vuex/docs/guide/modules.md

 You can also remove a dynamically registered module with `store.unregisterModule(moduleName)`.
 Note you cannot remove static modules (declared at store creation) with this method.

 Note that you may check if the module is already registered to the store or not via `store.hasModule(moduleName)` method.
-One thing to keep in mind is that nested modules should be past as arrays for both the `registerModule` and `hasModule` and not as a string with the path to the module.
+One thing to keep in mind is that nested modules should be passed as arrays for both the `registerModule` and `hasModule` and not as a string with the path to the module.

 ### Preserving state